chanjeed/week4-tsp/README.md

 - I think Genetic algorithm is interesting and I would like to know the result.
 - I used code from this website [Evolution of a salesman: A complete genetic algorithm tutorial for Python](https://towardsdatascience.com/evolution-of-a-salesman-a-complete-genetic-algorithm-tutorial-for-python-6fe5d2b3ca35)
 - I change constant mutation rate to adaptive mutation rate
+- Initial population by random
 - The result looks good for small number of cities but it is terrible when the number of city increased.

+### Genetic algorithm from greedy (solver_GA_greedy.py)

+- Change initial population from random to greedy (Nearest Neighbor) from each city

 ----